 The University of California Hastings College of the Law shall not discriminate unlawfully on the basis of race, color, religion, national origin, ancestry, disability, age, sex or sexual orientation.

 This nondiscrimination policy covers admissions, access and treatment in Hastings-sponsored programs and activities.
-Any member of the UC Hastings College of the Law community who believes he or she has been subjected to Prohibited Conduct in violation of the Sexual Violence and Sexual Harassment Policy (“Policy”) is encouraged to report such a concern to Title IX Coordinator Andrea Bing or to the US Department of Education’s Office for Civil Rights.
+Any member of the UC Hastings College of the Law community who believes he or she has been subjected to Prohibited Conduct in violation of the Sexual Misconduct Policy (“Policy”) is encouraged to report such a concern to Title IX Coordinator Andrea Bing or to the US Department of Education’s Office for Civil Rights.
 Additionally, any person with knowledge of Prohibited Conduct is encouraged to report the concern to the Title IX Coordinator.

 Except for UC Hastings-recognized confidential resources, the following UC Hastings members with knowledge of unreported Prohibited Conduct (or potentially Prohibited Conduct) must report such allegations to the Title IX Coordinator: (a) faculty and teaching staff, including adjunct faculty, lecturers in law, and visiting faculty, and (b) administrative staff.